DavesCodeMusings/raspberry-cobbler/docs/wifi-side-quest.md

 Once everything is copied over to the microSD, start up the Raspberry Pi.

-## Loading the wireless adapter's kernel module
+## Loading the wireless adapter's kernel modules

 ### Configuring module dependencies
 The new modules are installed, but and can be loaded one by one using `insmod`, but this is tedious.
 Using `modprobe` is a faster way to get all the required modules loaded in one go.
 But first, we need to determine dependency order.